MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/android.md

 1. Open the Android Studio project.

-2. Select the **app/java/com.mfp.sample/MainActivity.java** file and paste the following code snippets:
+2. Select the **app/java/com/mfp/sample/MainActivity.java** file and:

 * Add the following imports: